 One of the central goals of the project was to create a retail space that felt as comfortable as a residential interior.
-The design team used many elements and proportions taken from residential interiors to create an entirely new architectural layout with familiar, residential details while adding custom, commercial elements that will hold up to commercial use.
-The concept behind the new architectural floor plan was to break up the long retail space into a more residentially proportioned space with front and rear "parlors" connected by a decorative pass-through while providing two dressing rooms off of the rear parlor and a bathroom for staff beside the sales desk.
-Though the building was never designed as a townhouse the new layout creates a space inside of a commercial building that is similar to a parlor level in a New York City townhouse.
+The design team used many elements and proportions taken from residential interiors to create an entirely new architectural layout with familiar residential details while adding custom commercial elements that will hold up to commercial use.
+The concept behind the new architectural floor plan was to break up the long retail space into a more residentially proportioned space with front and rear "parlors" connected by a decorative pass-through, while providing two dressing rooms off of the rear parlor and a bathroom for staff beside the sales desk.
+Though the building was not designed as a townhouse the new layout creates a space inside of a commercial building that is similar to a parlor level in a New York City townhouse.

 The oval shape of the custom sales desk was derived as a departure from the rectangular shape of the interiors and the materials were carefully selected to compliment Ulla Johnson's clothes and accessories.
 The body of the desk is composed of oak dowels that are hand-wrapped with Danish cord.
-The tops of the dowels are expressed with brass caps seen through the glass countertop that also reveals jewelry display for the store.
+The tops of the dowels are expressed with brass caps seen through the glass countertop, which also reveals jewelry display for the store.
 The rear of the sales desk holds all of the electronics and equipment necessary for check-out and wrapping of merchandise.

-Inspired by details from Carl Aubock's workshop and adding to the hand-crafted feel of the interior, the ends of the custom, unlacquered brass racks were hand-wrapped with rattan and mounted at various heights throughout the space.
-Niches for the display of merchandise and art are located throughout the store and carved out of false walls that were constructed to contain the steel necessary to support floating racks.
-Dressing rooms were meticulously detailed with brass ceilings and custom lighting niches, fabric and decorative hardware and lights.
+Inspired by details from Carl Aubock's workshop and adding to the hand-crafted feel of the interior, the ends of the custom unlacquered brass racks were hand-wrapped with rattan and mounted at various heights throughout the space.
+Niches for the display of merchandise and art are located throughout the store and were carved out of false walls that were constructed to contain the steel necessary to support floating racks.
+Dressing rooms were meticulously detailed with brass ceilings and custom lighting niches, fabric, and decorative hardware and lights.

 The historic, copper storefront was polished and then left to patina for twenty-four hours before sealing it in order to capture the perfect color to compliment the interior of the store and Ulla Johnson's collections.